moodlehq/moodle-docker/README.md

 bin/moodle-docker-compose down
 ```

+Note that the behat faildump directory is exposed at http://localhost:8000/_/faildumps/.

 ## Manual testing

-Moodle is configured to listen on `http://localhost:8000/` and mailcatcher is listening on `http://localhost:8000/_/mail` to view emails which Moodle has sent out.
+Moodle is configured to listen on `http://localhost:8000/` and mailhog is listening on `http://localhost:8000/_/mail` to view emails which Moodle has sent out.

 ## Branching Model